 In the past several decades, changes in family structure have led to a significant increase in single-parent households in the United States.
 The child support system is designed to address the potential negative consequences of children living apart from one of their parents by guaranteeing that noncustodial parents (NCPs) contribute financially to their upbringing.
-Many NCPs, however, including a disproportionate share of those whose children are living in poverty, have limited earnings and ability to pay child support (Cancian & Meyer, 2004; Nepomnyaschy & Garfinkel, 2010).
-Moreover, child support orders often make up a high proportion of their limited income (Cancian & Meyer, 2004).

-"Colorado is pulling off a culture shift in child-support collection, a new era far from the 1990s' call to track down 'deadbeat' parents, freeze their accounts and suspend their driver's licenses."
+Many NCPs, however, including a disproportionate share of those whose children are living in poverty, have limited earnings and ability to pay child support (Cancian & "Colorado is pulling off a culture shift in child-support collection, a new era far from the 1990s' call to track down 'deadbeat' parents, freeze their accounts and suspend their driver's licenses."